nyu-software-engineering/project-proposal/instructions.md

 ## Submission

 Complete the assignment as a Markdown document in the file named `README.md` in this repository.
-The message should be nicely formatted and outlined with a clear heading and sub-headings for each section.
+The docuement should be nicely formatted and outlined with a clear heading and sub-headings for each section.

 Use the `git` features of **Visual Studio Code** to commit your work and `push` them to the GitHub repository.

-Share the link to your document in your private assignments Discord channel AND in the public #project-ideas channel.
+Share the link to your document in your private assignments Discord channel AND in the public `#project-ideas` channel.
 In both cases, include the title of your project for all to see in the message.

 ## What happens next